Tiakiana/MagicSetEditorStoryEngine/README.md

 -   Story 2 and Story 3 are optional
 -   Conditional separator lines and icon rows

+### Installation
+Place these here folders in the data folder. :D
+Watch das magic

 ### Narrative Image

 -   Editable title